harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/wiz-scanner-reference.md

 import StoDinDNoIntro from '/docs/security-testing-orchestration/sto-techref-category/shared/dind-bg-step-setup.md';

-You can scan your repositories and container images using Wiz, a comprehensive and versatile open-source scanner.
+You can scan your container images using [Wiz](https://www.wiz.io/), a cloud security platform that supports vulnerabiity scans.

 ## Important notes for running Wiz scans in STO

+- This integration is behind the feature flag `STO_STEP_PALETTE_WIZ`.
+Contact [Harness Support](mailto:support@harness.io) to enable it.

 - Harness STO can ingest both JSON and SARIF data from Wiz, but Harness recommends publishing to JSON because this format includes more detailed information.